JueeD/raclette-group-website/content/about.md

 </div>
 The diligience and dedication that Hobart projects towards his work is second to none.
-He is a Neurobiology master student at Chinese Institute for Brain Research, Beijing (CIBR).
-He obtained my bachelor’s degree in Analytic Chemistry at Northeastern University.
+He is a Neurobiology master student at CIBR, Beijing and had obtained his bachelor’s degree in Analytic Chemistry at Northeastern University.
 </div>

 </div>